Witheredaspect/ROOTFiX/README.md

 Commit requests must include proof of the following:
 Former project knowledge.
 Coding knowledge in at least ONE of these areas.
 (JavaScript, Batch, PowerShell, Python.)
-Other areas will be appreciated :)
+Other areas would be appreciated.
 Knowledge on how to program ONE of these Malware types.
 (DDoS, Rat, Keylogger, Worm, Rootkit, Spyware.)

 Requestee's must also have the following credentials: